eugeniofciuvasile/ssh-x-term/README.md

 ### Option 1: Install using npm (Recommended)

-The easiest way to install SSH-X-Term is using npm:
+The easiest way to install SSH-X-Term is using npm [npm package](https://www.npmjs.com/package/ssh-x-term):

 ```sh
 # Install globally